badzong/pybotdetector/README.md

   * bingbot (search.msn.com)

-Adding a new bot is very easy, just append the domain to the BOTS list.
+Adding a new bot is very easy, just append the domain to the bots list of the BotDetector instance.

 Install